smiles21/structures-and-algorithms/src/structures/stack/README.md

 ### `peek()`

-Return the top element of the stack but do not remove it.
+Return the top element of the Stack but do not remove it.
 Calling `peek` on an empty Stack returns `undefined`.

 ### `isEmpty()`

-Return `true` if the stack has no elements in it, `false` if there is at least one element
+Return `true` if the Stack has no elements in it, `false` if there is at least one element